Windward Studios

 Windward Studios is a software development company based in Boulder, Colorado.
-The company began in 1996 with the release of Enemy Nations, a popular Real-Time strategy game, before focusing on its reporting software program Windward Reports.
+The company began in 1996 with the release of Enemy Nations, a real-time strategy game, before focusing on its reporting software program Windward Reports.

+In April 2021 it was announced that the American document technology solutions provider PDFTron had acquired Windward Studios.

 1996-2003: Enemy Nations

 Windward Studios was founded by David Thielen as a software gaming company.
 Enemy Nations is a real-time strategy game that received very high rankings in video game magazines.
 The publisher went out of business shortly after the game's release, forcing developer Windward Studios to sell the game exclusively from its website.
 Since October 2005 the game is non-commercial Freeware and the game and the source code was made available to download.

 2003-Present: Windward Reports / Windward Studios

 In 2003, the company realigned and focused on offering an enterprise-level suite of reporting and document generation tools for business teams called Windward Reports.
 Windward Reports is comparable to other reporting software such as Crystal Reports and Pentaho.
 Windward Reports’ customers include GE Industrial Equipment Services, Fidelity Investments and Pfizer Inc.